Gradient-based search of quantum phases: discovering unconventional fractional Chern insulators: Introduction

 The study of quantum phases of matter has revealed a remarkable range of universal phenomena that emerge from simple microscopic rules.
 Historically, progress in this field has given rise to both conceptual and technological breakthroughs: the development of band theory enabled the classification of metals and insulators and laid the foundation for the semiconductor industry, while the discovery of superconductivity led to applications such as high-field magnets, widely used in medical imaging and particle accelerators.
 More recently, there has been great interest in topologically ordered phases~\cite{wen2004quantum}, whose fractionalized excitations~\cite{laughlin_anomalous_1983} and long-range entanglement~\cite{chen2010entanglement} provide both new insights into the behavior of many-body systems and potential applications in quantum information~\cite{kitaev2003anyons, nayak2008quantum}.
 These efforts place the field at a critical juncture, where new tools are urgently needed to accelerate discovery.

+The past few years have also seen a rapid rise of data-driven approaches in the quantum sciences, including machine-learning~\cite{carleo2019ML, Dawid_2025} and optimization-based~\cite{liao2019tn, zhang2023admc} techniques, which promise to transform how complex many-body problems are tackled.
+While such techniques traditionally rely on large, high-quality datasets, recent advances have shown that they can be effective even in scenarios with limited computational or experimental resources, opening the door for a more structured exploration of quantum matter.

 Despite great progress, identifying novel quantum phases remains one of the central challenges in many-body physics.
 Strong interactions typically preclude perturbative methods, while brute-force numerical approaches are restricted by the exponential complexity of the problem.
 These difficulties become particularly acute when attempting to map phase diagrams in high-dimensional parameter spaces, where subtle energetic considerations determine the ground state.
 Carefully charting these phase diagrams provides the means to understand how different phases compete and to identify which experimental controls can be tuned to realize and stabilize states of interest.
-However, the absence of general, targeted search protocols has left the discovery of novel phases largely to chance, and the growing demand for systematic approaches is sharpened by the recent rise of machine-learning~\cite{wang2023scientific} and optimization-based techniques, which offer new opportunities for tackling this long-standing bottleneck.
+However, the absence of general, targeted search protocols has left the discovery of novel phases largely to chance.

-In this work, we address this limitation by proposing a simple yet powerful method, which recasts the search for quantum ground states as an optimization problem.
-Central to our approach is the definition of a ``target-phase loss function'', designed to encode features of the desired phase.
-Focusing on phases with ground-state degeneracy, which may arise due to symmetry breaking~\cite{girvin2019modern} or topological order~\cite{wen1990topological}, we formulate the loss in terms of spectral features such as the expected ground-state symmetry sectors~\cite{ bernevig_emergent_2012, wietek2017studying} and spectral flow under adiabatic flux insertion~\cite{laughlin1981flux, oshikawa_commens_2000}.
-The algorithm iteratively explores the parameter space by using gradient descent to minimize the loss, thereby converging onto regions in which the target phase is stabilized.
-Our approach is highly modular, allowing for the inclusion of further constraints to tailor the search to specific physical criteria.
-In this way, it provides a broadly applicable framework for the discovery of new quantum many-body phases.
+In this work, we address this limitation by proposing a simple yet powerful method, which recasts the search for quantum ground states across families of Hamiltonians as an optimization problem.
+Central to our approach is the definition of a ``target-phase loss function'', designed to encode features of the desired phase, which can be defined for a wide range of quantum orders (\cref{fig:figure1}a).
+The algorithm relies on a many-body numerical solver of choice to iteratively compute the loss function and explores the parameter space by using gradient descent to minimize the loss, thereby converging onto regions in which the target phase is stabilized.
+Our approach is highly modular, allowing for the inclusion of multiple constraints to tailor the search to specific physical criteria.
+In this way, when interfaced with numerical methods for ground-state calculation, our algorithm provides a broadly applicable framework for targeting new quantum many-body phases.